Mouseion: Legacy

-The members of the Mouseion ensured the preservation and production of historical, literary, and scientific works, which would remain part of the Western heritage, and thanks to their efforts today one can still read Homer and the tragedians.
+The members of the Mouseion ensured the preservation and production of historical, literary, and scientific works, which would remain part of the Western heritage for centuries, and thanks to their efforts today one can still read Homer and the tragedians.

-As an institution dedicated to the Muses, the name mouseion became the source for the modern word museum.
+As an institution dedicated to the Muses, the word mouseion became the source for the modern word museum.
 In early modern France, it denoted as much a community of scholars brought together under one roof as it did the collections themselves.
 French and English writers often referred to these collections originally as a "cabinet of curiosities."
 A catalogue of the 17th century collection of John Tradescant the Elder and his son John Tradescant the Younger was the founding core of the Ashmolean Museum in Oxford.
 It was published as Musaeum Tradescantianum: or, a Collection of Rarities.
 Preserved at South-Lambeth near London by John Tradescant (1656).